Bangladesh garment industry braces for fallout from Dhaka attack

 Between October and January, its exports surged 14 percent from a year earlier.

-But Friday's attack signalled a more chilling threat to foreigners.
+But Friday's attack signaled a more chilling threat to foreigners.
 The militants targeted a building housing two upmarket eateries popular with foreigners, and several of those killed were Italian garment entrepreneurs.

 Italy's textile imports from Bangladesh more than trebled in the last decade to reach $1.31 billion last year, as low cost garment production moved outside the European country.